xpack-dev-tools/qemu-arm-xpack/README-RELEASE.md

 of this version.
 A fifth number will be added when publishing the package on the `npm` server.

+- update version in README-RELEASE.md
+- update version in README-BUILD.md

 ### Fix possible open issues

 Check GitHub issues and pull requests: